 - Crawl spaces, basements, and tunnels

 Air purifiers are also a great choice for homes as well.

 Air cleaning methods

-> HEPA: A High Efficiency Particulate Arrestance filter — or HEPA filter, as it is commonly known — forces air through a fine mesh to trap particulate matter, such as dust, pollen, dander.
+HEPA: A High-Efficiency Particulate Arrestance filter — or HEPA filter, as it is commonly known — forces air through a fine mesh to trap particulate matter, such as dust, pollen, and dander.

-> TSS Technology: A Thermodynamic Sterilizing System — or TSS — involves the destruction of microorganisms using super-heated air.
+TSS Technology: A Thermodynamic Sterilizing System — or TSS — involves the destruction of microorganisms using super-heated air.
 The unit nor the surrounding air becomes heated during this process.

 Carbon: A carbon module within the unit will attract chemicals, gases, volatile organic compounds (VOCs), and more which will then be absorbed and bonded.
 You will likely need to replace the module periodically.

 Ions: This kind of technology releases positively and negatively charged ions into the air.
 Water molecules immediately surround these unstable ions and form clusters, which spread throughout an area and attach to airborne particles and molecules.

 Some models of commercial-grade air purifiers will use more than one of these methods to clear the air.

 In addition to the method of air filtering, you'll have several other aspects to take into account.
 Measure the space in which you need the unit to effectively operate.
 These are some indoor areas that a unit will be able to cover: